 Lima is the capital and largest city of Peru.
 Lima is the industrial and financial centre of Peru, home to many national companies.
 It accounts for more than two thirds of Peru's industrial production and most of its tertiary sector.
 Peru is in Western South America, bordering the South Pacific Ocean, between Chile and Ecuador.
 The climate varies from tropical in the east to dry desert in the west, and temperate to frigid in the Andes.
 The official languages are Spanish and Quechua.
 English is spoken in business, though a working knowledge of Spanish is advisable.
 Communicating in Spanish, if not always necessary, is appreciated.
 The main religion is Christianity.
 The economy of Peru is an emerging market-oriented economy characterized by a high level of foreign trade.
 Peru's economy has experienced significant growth in the last 15 years.
 In Peru conversations tend to take place much closer physically and stepping back can be regarded as unfriendly.
 Expatriate dress is typically formal in the form of a suit.
 The security risk for expatriates in Peru is medium overall but high in some areas.
 Risks include opportunistic street crime, assaults, and robbery.
 Other risks include earthquakes, volcanic activity, and landslides.
 The currency of Peru is the Peruvian Nuevo Sol (PEN).
 While ATMs are available in major urban areas not all international cards are accepted.
 Be aware that some ATMs may not automatically release the card when dispensing money and require a button to be pushed to release it.
 Major credit cards are accepted at some shops and restaurants.
 Be alert to the possibility of being passed counterfeit US dollars or local currency, especially from street money changers.
 Medical facilities are generally below international standards, can be expensive, and is not always available in some parts of the country.
 Yellow fever is endemic.
-The population of Lima is 9.8 Million (2017 est.), while the inflation rate (CPI) is 0.48% for Peru as at September 2018.
+The population of Lima is 2.8 Million (Metro) (2018 est.), while the inflation rate (CPI) is 0.48% for Peru as at September 2018.
 Xpatulator Hypothetical Tax for Peru is based on the current personal income tax rate in Peru is progressive up to 30%.

 Cost Of Living